So you’re in Philippines bucket list building mode, are ya?

 When planning a trip to the Philippines, the first activities that typically come to mind are visiting the country’s pristine beaches and hopping to far-flung islands for the day.
 But if you’re feeling adventurous and keen to do something a little different, consider booking a nighttime kayak excursion on the island of Bohol.

-This isn’t just any ordinary kayaking trip.
+This isn’t just any ordinary kayaking trip—and it’s a must-do for any Bohol itinerary.
 You’ll paddle through the darkness on a river until you see a spectacular sight, unlike anything you’ve ever laid eyes on.
 The mangroves lining the banks of the Abatan River will suddenly appear as if they are glowing, like a Christmas tree.

 It is at this spot where you can witness a phenomenon that is as uncommon as it is astounding: these sparkling mangroves are covered with hundreds of thousands of fireflies dancing about in their nightly mating ritual.
 As cliché as it sounds, it truly is a sight that can’t be described in words other than to say it is magical.